 Orlando has the 7th largest research park in the country, Central Florida Research Park, with over 1,025 acres.
 It is home to over 120 companies, employs more than 8,500 people, and is the hub of the nation’s military simulation and training programs.
 Near the end of each year, the Orange County Convention Center hosts the world's largest modeling and simulation conference: Interservice / Industry Training, Simulation and Education Conference (I/ITSEC).
 Metro Orlando is home to the simulation procurement commands for the U.S. Army, Navy, Air Force, Marines and Coast Guard.

 Orlando boasts two state universities, University of Central Florida and Florida A&M University College of Law, as well as many private colleges.

 If you are considering relocating to Orlando, this city is a paradise for the professional, the retired “snowbird” and the entire family (what kid or kid-at-heart doesn’t want to live near Disney World?).
 SMB Auto Transport will provide you with up to ten free quotes for you to choose from.
 We strive to make the process of obtaining quotes as effortless as possible for you.
 Please complete the online forms located on left side of our website.
 We will help find the right company to move your vehicle for you with no obligation.
 We truly are committed to your satisfaction!

 If you are considering a move to or from Orlando, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.